-During the financial year, the Company leases storage facilities at Unit 18, 6 Production Road, Canning Vale from an entity that is controlled by Mr John Hannaford.
+The Company also leases storage facilities at Unit 18, 6 Production Road, Canning Vale from an entity that is controlled by Mr John Hannaford.
 The terms of this lease are set at a rate that is considered to be arms-length for comparable premises.
-The rent for this premises during the financial year ended 31 December 2022 was \$2,383 (2021: \$Nil).
+The rent for this premises during the financial year to Mr John Hannaford's resignation was \$2,383 (2022: \$2,383).